ShootProof/shootproof-cli/README.md

 email=<email>
 ```

+See `.shootproof-sample` for a minimal example of the configuration file.

 ## Required Permissions

 For this script to operate properly, you must have an access token authorized for the following scopes: